Pageboy/notes/docs/Articles/iterativepublishing.md

 date: 2018-01-06
 status:
   - Complete
-blurb: Books like other created artefacts go through a number of iterations before being ready for public display.
-The question is, can we observe and record what those changes are and when they happened, and by whom?
-updated: 2025-02-25
+updated: 2025-02-26
 tags:
   - Publishing
   - indesign
   - eBooks
   - epub
 ---
+Books like other created artefacts go through a number of iterations before being ready for public display.
+The question is, can we observe and record what those changes are and when they happened, and by whom?
 # Iterative Publishing
 **Is this the Final Version?**